alloc/wana/README.md

 Passing the same object into `o` twice always returns the same proxy.

 By wrapping a function with `o`, you get an observable getter, which memoizes its result until one of its observed values is changed.
 Calling an observable getter triggers an observation!
 To prevent leaks, call the `dispose` method before releasing an observable getter.
-Lastly, you can call the `clear` method to force re-memoization on next call.

 Passing an observable getter into `o` is a no-op.